-I have chosen all the accommodation carefully and it is all small and locally owned and run.
-Sandfish auberge in the middle of the desert, Morocco or auberge Dunes d!or in Hassi Labied.
+I have chosen all the accommodation carefully; it is all small, and locally owned and run.

-In Morocco all desert auberges come complete with local youth who would otherwise be on the streets doing nothing and they all work with a local cameraman, usually someone poor and undereducated whose family has a few camels.
+In Morocco many desert auberges come complete with local youth who would otherwise be on the streets doing nothing and they all work with a local camelman, often someone poor and undereducated whose family has a few camels.

 They all buy their food from the local market, again all stalls run by locals.
-The chefs are all local and the cleaners/ housekeepers local women from the village.
-The buildings are made of adobe by local builders and furnished with local rugs.
+The chefs are all local and the cleaners/ housekeepers are local women from the village.
+The buildings are made of adobe by local builders and furnished with local rugs (made by local women).

-In Sri Lanka, there’s Susantha’s in Bentota or Amarasinghe’s guest house in Mirissa ; the Rainforest Lodge in Deniyaya.
-At the Rainforest Lodge in Sri Lanka they grow most of their own vegetables.
+In Sri Lanka, there’s Susantha’s in Bentota or Amarasinghe’s guest house in Mirissa; the Rainforest Lodge in Deniyaya.
+At the Rainforest Lodge they grow most of their own vegetables.

 I provide my clients with a sustainably-produced sketchbook from Khadi paper imported from India